Oliver-Balb/Starbucks/README.md

 * reward: (numeric) money gained from "offer completed"
 * time: (numeric) hours after start of test

+# Structure of Jupyter Notebooks and Python helper module
+The solution consists of two Jupyter Notebooks and one Python file:

+* Starbucks_Capstone_notebook.ipynb: Data quality and data tidiness analysis and cleaning
+* Starbuck_Capstone_notebook-Analysis.ipynb: Data analysis and prediction model
+* dataprocessing_helper.py: Helper function for data processing, e. g. one-hot encoding

+# Data Analysis

-## Data Quality Issues
+## Data Quality and Tidiness Issues
 ### profile.json

+#### Quality Issues
-In profile.json are 2175 cusotmer records with age equals to 118 years and having gender None values and income NaN values.
+In profile.json are 2175 cusotmer records with age equals to 118 years (incorrect data) and having gender None values and income NaN values (missing data).
 For gender the None values will be replaced by NaN values.

 As soon as analysis/models are used which are sensitive to NaN values the data related records to these customer records will be deleted.